ICTU/quality-time/docs/USAGE.md

 Clicking "Logout" logs you out from *Quality-time*.
 Your user session expires after 24 hours and you need to log in again to be able to edit reports.

-## Limiting editing rights
+## Permissions

-By default, any logged-in user can edit reports and metrics.
-However, editing rights can be limited to certain people.
-On the homepage, expand the reports overview title and add the usernames or email addresses of people who will be allowed to edit reports and metrics.
+*Quality-time* implements a simple permissions system.
+Anybody (authenticated and not authenticated) can always view all the information in *Quality-time*.
+By default, anybody who is logged in can edit the reports, subjects, metrics, sources and entities that are used.
+However, this access can be restricted to certain users.
+On the homepage, expand the reports overview title to see two input fields to grant users report editing rights or entity editing rights.
+Here you can add the usernames or email addresses to grant permissions.

+### Report edit permission

+Report edit permission will allow a user edit the "structure" of this *Quality-time* instance.
+That means to edit the configuration of all reports, subjects, metrics and sources.

 If you forget to add yourself, your username will be added automatically.
 This means that you can't retract your own editing rights: add another user and ask them to remove your username or email address.

+To restore the default situation where every logged in user can edit reports and metrics, simply remove all usernames and email addresses.

+### Entity edit permission

+Entity edit permission will allow a user to update the status of measured entities.
+A user with this permission can for example mark measured violations as false positives.

+Unlike for the report edit permission, it is possible to retract yourself from the list of entity editors.

 To restore the default situation where every logged in user can edit reports and metrics, simply remove all usernames and email addresses.